Green Inspires at Dallas Destination Graduation

 Margaret M. Larsen was named as recipient of the school’s Distinguished Alumna Award for bringing credit to the university through personal accomplishment, professional achievement, and service.
 As former president and CEO of Special Olympics Texas (SOTX), Larsen oversaw a $7.1 million capital campaign to build the organization’s headquarters and expanded its services to reach 58,000 athletes participating in 360 annual competitions in 22 sports.
 She earned her master of science in administration and urban studies from the School of Education and was a post-graduate fellow at Exeter College-Oxford.
 Larsen will accept the award in person at a later date.

-Among the degree recipients were Ricardo Romanillos and Aaron Mark Williams, members of the school’s largest-ever Doctor of Education (EdD) cohort, who were given their hoods by Professor Stephen Pape, director of the EdD program.
+Among the degree recipients were Ricardo Romanillos and Aaron Mark Williams, members of the school’s largest-ever Doctor of Education (EdD) cohort, who were given their hoods by Professor Stephen Pape, former director of the EdD program.
 Vice Dean Mariale Hardiman welcomed all the degree recipients into the 215,000-strong community of Johns Hopkins University alumni, urging them to stay connected, and the entire graduation party moved into the welcoming greenery of the Dallas Arboretum and Botanical Garden for a lively, outdoor reception.